-We have developed estimation algorithms for fitting a Rician regression model and the associated two normal models, and proposed a diagnostic procedure for systematically assessing the quality of MR images at all levels of the SNR.
-The key features of our procedures include calculating test statistics that assess the validity of the assumptions of the statistical models for stochastic noise in MR images; use of influence measures to identify artifacts and problems with image acquisition; and multiple graphical tools for visual evaluation of the appropriateness of the model assumptions.
+We have developed estimation algorithms for fitting a Rician regression model and the associated two normal models and proposed a diagnostic procedure for systematically assessing the quality of MR images at all levels of SNR.
+The key features of our procedures include: calculating test statistics that assess the validity of the assumptions of the statistical models for stochastic noise in MR images; use of influence measures to identify artifacts and problems with image acquisition; and multiple graphical tools for visual evaluation of the appropriateness of the model assumptions.
 Simulations showed the effectiveness of our test statistics in detecting the presence of multiple compartments.
 Moreover, an in vivo study demonstrated the effectiveness of our procedures in locating voxels that contain unreliable data due to motion artifacts or to problems with imaging acquisition.
 Our findings suggest that our approach to assessing the quality of MR images is both rigorous and computationally practical.
+Nevertheless, our procedure assesses the quality of MRI statistically and cannot replace various preprocessing techniques, such as registration and smoothing methods.